Click Here for Our Recommended Antivirus for Your Device

 2. In Rhetoric, heavy words are used to persuade the audience, while on the other hand, in Dialectic, logical reasoning is used.

-3. In Rhetoric, the only speaker is allowed to express his thoughts, while on the other hand, in Dialectic, both the speaker and listener can express their views.
+3. In Rhetoric, only the speaker is allowed to express his thoughts, while on the other hand, in Dialectic, both the speaker and listener can express their views.

 4. In Rhetoric, argumentative skills are not used, while on the other hand, in Dialectic, argumentative skills are used.